lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 I have not decided on the matter yet, although I am inclined to agree with the critics for most scenarios.
 Yet, if we can occasionally find use in thinking of a single gene as an evolutionary unit, then perhaps the holobiont perspective has use as well.
-Even if that is only in specific cases.
+This model of how organisms co-exist will undoubtedly be wrong, but perhaps it is useful in some scenarios.
 It seems unproductive to me, to use holobiont as a buzz-word, to elevate a consortium of organisms above others.
 In this thesis my colleagues and I do use the word occasionally.
 Take it with a pinch of salt.